Certificate of Advanced Studies in Clinical Research in Health Care Organisations of the University of Bern

 Clinical research is a branch of healthcare science that determines the safety and effect of medications, medical devices, diagnostic tests or procedures and treatment regimens used in humans and patients.
-In the "CAS in Clinical Research" you’ll learn to plan and conduct clinical research projects and communicate their results.
+In the «CAS in Clinical Research in Health Care Organisations» you’ll learn to plan and conduct clinical research projects and communicate their results.

 Clinical research also covers how to make prognostic assessments, to develop and validate prognostic models and to assess how reliable diagnostic procedures or tests are, for example in terms of sensitivity and specificity.
 Furthermore, conducting systematic reviews of multiple studies and the meta-analyses of their results will also be covered.